evanx/cryptoserver/README.md

 The field `dek:brent:evan` et al is the DEK encrypted using AES with a 256bit key length, and base64 encoded.

 It complies with the PCI DSS as follows.
 It is encrypted using a KEK that is derived using the <i>split knowledge</i> of two custodians.
-Two custodians are required to decrypt the key, hence <i>dual control.</i> Clearly the DEK is <i>known to no single person</i> (in clear-text).
+Two custodians are required to decrypt the key, hence <i>dual control.</i> Clearly the DEK is <i>"known to no single person"</i> (in clear-text).

 A large number of iterations is used for PBKDF2, to make the hashing operation take much longer.
 This is a critical defense against brute-force attacks against a compromised encrypted DEK (together with the complexity and length of each custodian's secret e.g. we ensure minimum 12 characters).
 I have chosen 100k iterations, which takes a few hundred milliseconds.
 I don't see why this couldn't be even higher for production use, since a second or two is easily tolerable for loading a key e.g. upon a server restart.